Postdoctoral Scholar Policy

 Definitions

-Postdoctoral Scholar1 - A postdoctoral scholar or fellow (a "Postdoc") is an individual who has been awarded a doctorate (or equivalent) degree and who is appointed by the University on a temporary, fixed- term basis to perform full-time research or scholarship.
+Postdoctoral Scholar1 - A postdoctoral scholar or fellow (a "Postdoc") is an individual who has received a doctoral degree or equivalent working in a term-limited position of mentored research and professional development to prepare for an independent career usually in research and teaching.
 Each Postdoc is assigned to work under the mentorship and supervision of an assigned "Mentor," a senior researcher, scholar or faculty member in the same area of research or scholarship as the Postdoc.

 Policy